4.9-Stars

 Sign-off and Compliance Certificate

-Upon completion, the Level 2 electrician provides a compliance certificate, which serves as a legal document attesting that the work was completed according to the relevant standards and regulations.
+Upon completion, the Level 2 electrician provides a compliance certificate, a legal document attesting that the work was completed according to the relevant standards and regulations.

 Legal and Compliance Considerations